haleykirton/resume/README.md

-# resume
+# Haley Kirton
 Welcome to my resume!
+Have a great day.